theo-keyzer/Core-gen/python/python.md

 The `Add var` also does a check to see if the value added is the same.
 The `Add me` is to add to the value to the current node if it is a list,set or dict.
 The `Add.me` is a way to differentiate between using the current node or the string value.
+A empty string now no longer defaults to the current node.
+The order of the command options does not matter. `Add.me.break` is the same as `Add.break.me`

 `Clear set S` to empty it.
 `This set.S actor` to call an actor with the set items, for strings in the calling actor, use `${._str}` for the item's value.
 Nodes work as normal.